Tall stacks of bulging binders covered in sticky tabs: more pages than any one reader can hold at once.

 pdf_cache_clear Cache maintenance

 This turns PDF reading from a single high-risk operation into a sequence of small, safe, reversible steps.
-The same principle applies to any MCP tool surface, as I learned when giving an AI agent full API access went wrong, fewer focused tools always outperform a kitchen-sink approach.
-For patterns on making each step fail gracefully, see AI Agent Error Handling Patterns (circuit breakers, validation gates, structured fallbacks).
+The same principle applies to any MCP tool surface, as I learned when giving an AI agent full API access went wrong.
+Fewer focused tools always outperform a kitchen-sink approach.

 A typical workflow looks like this: